The tawny owl

 About:

-The tawny owl is the most common owl in Sweden.
-It is most active at night and during the day it stays close to the trunk of a dense spruce.
-The sound they make is the same as the one most people mimic when they are trying to sound like an owl.
-Tawny owls have a pale underside with dark streaks and are either brown or grey on top.
-They have a wingspan of up to one meter.
+The tawny owl is the most common owl species in Sweden.
+It is mainly active at night and spends the day resting close to the trunk of a dense spruce tree.
+Its call is the same familiar hooting sound that most people associate with owls.
+Tawny owls have a pale underside with dark streaks and are either brown or grey on the upper parts.
+Their wingspan can reach up to one metre.

-They eat everything possible.
-Small rodents and birds are most common, but also frogs, lizards, insects and worms.
-Tawny owls mate for life with the females incubating the eggs themselves.
-They nest in trees ornesting boxes.
+They have a varied diet, feeding mainly on small rodents and birds, but also on frogs, lizards, insects, and worms.
+Tawny owls usually mate for life, with the female alone incubating the eggs.
+They nest in tree cavities or nesting boxes.

 Fact